Male Fragility and Abusive Relationships: The Psychological Underpinnings

 Those are some pretty sobering statistics.
 If a man ever gives you that whiny, simpy, mildly infuriating “but men get abused too” you can pull this out and show them how much more the abuse is directed at women.

-Let it sink in: Males perpetrate 95% of all serious domestic violence.
+🚩Let it sink in: Males perpetrate 95% of all serious domestic violence.

-Examples of Male Fragility in Abusive Relationships
+Examples of the Fragile Male Ego in Abusive Relationships

-Controlling Behavior: Dictating what their partner can wear, who they can see, or where they can go.
+🚩Controlling Behavior: Dictating what their partner can wear, who they can see, or where they can go.

-Physical Intimidation: Using size or strength to instill fear.
+🚩Physical Intimidation: Using size or strength to instill fear.

-Overcompensation: Engaging in hyper-masculine behaviors to mask feelings of inadequacy or vulnerability.
+🚩Overcompensation: Engaging in hyper-masculine behaviors to mask feelings of inadequacy or vulnerability.

 Examples of Male Fragility in Abusive Relationships Infographic